Project-HOPS/H.O.P.S./d.Charging.markdown

 nanotubes are very good conductors and also have a release energy to elastic potential energy ratio that is 2500 times that of a hardened steel spring).
-The same device that is used to melt water ice can be used sublimate dry ice (which normally covers the water ice on Mars).
+The same device that is used to melt water ice can be used to sublimate dry ice (which normally covers the water ice on Mars).
 Thankfully, the sublimation point of dry ice on Mars is quite close to its natural temperature.
 This means that not that much energy is required to produce the gaseous CO2.
 Two tubes that are at a lower pressure than the main concave container can be attached to the main container.
-The CO2 (produced by the sublimation process ) will move through these tubes, spinning small turbines that will generate current.
+The CO2 (produced by the sublimation process ) will travel through these tubes, spinning small turbines that will generate current.
 This current can also be used to charge the battery.